Rule 6-102: Voluntary Return of Runaways, Probation/Parole Absconders, Escapees or Accused Delinquents and Accused Status Offenders

 Once an out-of-state juvenile is found and detained, the following procedures shall apply:

-1. The holding state's ICJ Office shall be advised of juvenile detainment.
+3. The holding state's ICJ Office shall be advised that the juvenile is being detained.
 The holding state's ICJ Office shall contact the home/demanding state's ICJ Office advising them of case specifics.

-2. The home/demanding state’s ICJ Office shall immediately initiate measures to determine juvenile’s residency and jurisdictional facts in that state.
+4. The home/demanding state’s ICJ Office shall immediately initiate measures to determine the juvenile’s residency and jurisdictional facts in that state.

-3. At a court hearing (physical or electronic), the judge in the holding state shall inform the juvenile of his/her due process rights under the compact and may use the ICJ Juvenile Rights Form.
-The court may elect to appoint counsel or a guardian ad litem to represent the juvenile in this process.
+5. At a court hearing (physical or electronic), the judge in the holding state shall inform the juvenile of his/her due process rights and may use the ICJ Juvenile Rights Form.
+The court may elect to appoint counsel or a guardian ad litem to represent the juvenile.

-4. If in agreement with the voluntary return, the juvenile shall sign the approved ICJ Form III in the presence (physical or electronic) of a judge.
-The ICJ Form III shall be signed by a judge.
+6. If in agreement with the voluntary return, the juvenile shall sign the Form III Consent for Voluntary Return of Out-of-State Juveniles in the presence (physical or electronic) of a judge.
+The Form III Consent for Voluntary Return of Out-of-State Juveniles shall be signed by a judge.

-5. When an out-of-state juvenile has reached the age of majority according to the holding state’s laws and is brought before an adult court for an ICJ due process hearing, the home/demanding state shall accept an adult waiver instead of the ICJ Form III, provided the waiver is signed by the juvenile and the judge.
+7. When an out-of-state juvenile has reached the age of majority according to the holding state’s laws and is brought before an adult court for an ICJ due process hearing, the home/demanding state shall accept an adult waiver instead of the Form III Consent for Voluntary Return of Out-of-State Juveniles, provided the waiver is signed by the juvenile and the judge.

-6. When consent has been duly executed, it shall be forwarded to and filed with the Compact administrator, or designee, of the holding state.
-The holding state’s Compact office shall in turn, forward a copy of the consent to the Compact administrator, or designee, of the home/demanding state.
+8. When consent has been duly executed, it shall be forwarded to and filed with the Compact administrator, or designee, of the holding state.
+The holding state’s ICJ Office shall in turn, forward a copy of the consent to the Compact administrator, or designee, of the home/demanding state.

-8. Juveniles are to be returned by the home/demanding state in a safe manner and within five (5) business days of receiving a completed Form III or adult waiver.
+10. Juveniles shall be returned by the home/demanding state in a safe manner and within five (5) business days of receiving a completed Form III Consent for Voluntary Return of Out-of-State Juveniles or adult waiver.
 This time period may be extended up to an additional five (5) business days with approval from both ICJ Offices.